Please reach us at info@go-mtc.com if you cannot find an answer to your question.

 How long do they last?

 We really don’t know the upper limit.
-Some of them have gone beyond 100,000′ and are still cutting like new.
-If you keep an eye on the hardfacing on the sides and get the hardfacing refreshed before it is gone, there is no limit as to how long the wheel of the blade will last.
-Also keep an eye on PDC inserts and replace the tooth before shoulder erosion.
-There is virtually no upper limit on the amount of cutting you can do.
+Some of them have gone beyond 60,000′ and are still cutting like new.
+If you keep an eye on the PDC inserts and replace the tooth before shoulder erosion there is virtually no upper limit on the amount of cutting you can do.
+You also have to keep an eye on the hardfacing on the sides.
 Most blades may need a bit of attention in the 15000′ range.
 It all depends on what you are cutting.
 Asphalt over concrete or cutting against the curb may require tooth replacement in as little as 1000′ to 2500′ But that is true irrespective of who manufactured the blade.
-Here is a good video explaining what to watch for: https://youtu.be/r97wIN73MD4